Art-Sells/Arells/Build-Notes.md

 ### My Store
 - Top-Left[/\]- (See HOME section)
 - Top-Right[+]<black.
 [Connect Wallet]-if not connected (SignUp/LogIn to Create/Edit {if not logged in})
-- Modal that shows Large Image and Title once clicked.
 - PAP Logo Above Price After Purchase
 - After setting Price and Price After Purchase for sale {Art Listed For Sale Modal takes you to "Selling"}
 - - **Selling**: